PDF(161.2 KB) View with Adobe Reader on a variety of devices

 Q4.
 Can you filter and log off just inactive sessions?

 A. You can filter inactive sessions with the show vpn-sessiondb anyconnect filter inactive command.
 However, there is no command to log off just inactive sessions.
 Instead, you need to log off specific sessions or log off all sessions per user (index - name), protocol, or tunnel-group.
 An enhancement request, Cisco bug ID CSCuh55707 , has been filed in order to add the option to log off just the inactive sessions.

 Q5.
 What happens to the Parent-Tunnel when the DTLS or TLS tunnels Idle-Timeout expires?

 Q6.
-What is the point of keeping the session once the DPD timers have disconnected the session and why does the ASA not release the IP address?
+Why keep the session once the DPD timers have disconnected the session and why does the ASA not release the IP address?

 A. The head-end has no knowledge of the client's state.
 In this case, the ASA waits for the client to hopefully reconnect until the session times out upon the idle timer.
 DPD does not kill an AnyConnect session; it merely kills the tunnel (within that session) so that the client can reestablish the tunnel.
 If the client does not reestablish a tunnel, the session remains until the idle timer expires.

-If the concern is about sessions being used up, set simultaneous-logins to a low value such as one.
+If the concern is about sessions that are used up, set simultaneous-logins to a low value such as one.
 With this setting, users who have a session in the session database have their prior session deleted when they log in again.

 Q7.
 What is the behavior if the ASA fails over from Active to Standby?